shasderias/ilysa/README.md

 If you can already program in another language, Go should be a snap.
 Take a stroll through [A Tour of Go](https://tour.golang.org/welcome/1) and carry on.

-If you have never programmed, Go is an easy language to learn.
+If you have no programming experience, Go is an easy language to learn.
 Try taking [A Tour of Go](https://tour.golang.org/welcome/1).
 If you can make it to the section on Methods, you should be good to go.